Also known as: wide handstand, wide wall handstand, hands-wide handstand, wall-facing wide handstand

 Frequently Asked Questions

-What are the benefits of a wide handstand against wall?
+What are the benefits of the wide handstand against wall?

 What common mistakes should I avoid?